scalamiguel/ai-agents-crash-course/README.md

 # 7-Day AI Agents Crash-Course

+## Day 1: Ingest and Index Your Data

 In this course, we're building intelligent systems that can understand and interact with data.

 We'll create a conversational agent that can answer questions about any GitHub repository - think of it as a personal AI assistant for documentation and code.
 If you know DeepWiki, it's something similar, but tailored to your GitHub repo.